Jameil Aossey

 Jameil Aossey (born November 3, 1983) is an American songwriter, producer, sound designer and audio engineer best known for his work with producer Symbolyc One.
-Aossey has written and/or produced songs for Little Mix, ZZ Ward, Jasmine V, Andy Mineo, Rapsody, Beyoncé's 7th album Renaissance as well as Eminem's 12th album The Death of Slim Shady (Coup de Grâce).
+Aossey has written and/or produced songs for Little Mix, ZZ Ward, Jasmine V, Andy Mineo, Rapsody, Labrinth as part of producer group S1A0, Beyoncé's 7th album Renaissance as well as Eminem's 12th album The Death of Slim Shady (Coup de Grâce).

 Early life

 An early lover of music through piano and drumming lessons before the age of 5, Aossey spent much time with his uncle, who was an Ohio-area radio host with a vast catalog of vinyl records.
 He graduated from Southview High School in 2002, and in 2004, Aossey enrolled in Ohio's Recording Workshop, becoming a certified audio engineer.
 He continued working on his craft at New Realm Recording Studios in Toledo, where he had the opportunity to improve his skills in all aspects of the recording process, eventually releasing his debut project The Euphonious Suite in 2010.